pellisdoamaral/quotebot/README.md

 # quotebot
 This is code for a Discord bot that you can run on your computer.
 Whenever someone says something fun in your group chat, you can chuck it at the bot and it'll be saved to a pool of quotes.
 The bot can then be summoned to get a random quote from the pool.

+(Note: this group chat needs to be in a server, not just a group DM.
+The bot likes servers.)

 There are three steps to getting this bot up and running:
 1) Create a Discord Bot Application and invite the bot to your server